klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 OpenCL is largely superseded by newer technologies developed by the Khronos Group.
-Vulkan is their effort to create an API that unifies 3D graphics and computing and is mostly oriented towards game programming etc., but less towards supercomputing (as several GPUs used for supercomputing even start omitting graphics-specific circuits) while SYCL, which we will discuss later in these notes, is a new initiative for GPGPU programming.
+Vulkan is their effort to create an API that unifies 3D graphics and computing and is mostly oriented towards game programming etc., but less towards supercomputing (as several GPUs used for supercomputing even start omitting graphics-specific circuits hence don't have the hardware anymore to run Vulkan) while SYCL, which we will discuss later in these notes, is a new initiative for GPGPU programming.